2019 Audi Q8, 2019 BMW X5, Porsche 919 Evo at the 'Ring: This Week's Top Photos

 Hyundai Grandmaster conceptEnlarge Photo

 Another SUV in the headlines this week was Hyundai's Grandmaster concept.
-The big SUV not only showcases the Korean brand's new design language, but also a full-size SUV due in 2019 and thought to be called a Palisade.
+The big SUV not only previews the Korean brand's new design language, but also a full-size SUV due in 2019 and thought to be called a Palisade.

 2019 BMW X5Enlarge Photo